MEI-ASD-2023/project-phase-02-patch/README.md

 #### HyParView optimisation

-We discuss how HyParView works to provide a more optimal overlay network for propagating messages, [see below](#hyparview) for more details.
+We discuss [below](#hyparview) how HyParView works to provide a more optimal overlay network for propagating messages.
+The advantage of using HyParView is that the membership algorithm selects peers to ensure a more efficient propagation of messages.

 ```
 ______________________________________________________